- By Buckinghamshire Business First

 Are you completing a tax return for the first time?

-You must tell HMRC by October 5th if you need to complete a tax return and have not sent one before.
+You must tell HMRC if you need to complete a tax return and have not sent one before.
 You can do this by registering for Self Assessment here.

 If you didn't send a tax return last year